Can a Company Cut Your Pay or Hours?

 We are asking all employees to accept an 8% pay cut.
 The executive staff has already taken the same pay cut.

 We are asking to reduce your monthly salary from $4,000 to $3,680 beginning one month from now.
 Your current position and duties will remain the same.

 During this period, we will continue to monitor the company's financial situation.
 If the economic situation and the company's performance improves in the next two quarters of the year, your former salary may be restored.

 If you decide to decline this reduction in pay, you will be removed from your position effective one month from today, with severance pay.

 We appreciate all the hard work you have put into your position at this company, and we do not want to lose you as an invaluable employee.
-Your understanding, support, and co-operation to help the XYZ Company endure the current economic situation is greatly appreciated.
+Your understanding, support, and co-operation to help Broadway Inc. endure the current economic situation is greatly appreciated.

 The information contained in this article is not legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.